immutable/ts-immutable-sdk/README.md

 To run commands in a specific package, you have two options.
 You can either run the command from any directory of the monorepo and specify the package name, or you can navigate to the package directory and run the command from there.
 Both options allow you to run yarn commands within the context of a specific package.

-For example, to run the `start` command for the `checkout` package, you can either run the following command from any directory of the monorepo:
+For example, to run the `start` command for the `checkout-sdk` package located at `/packages/checkout/sdk`, you can either run the following command from any directory of the monorepo:

 ```bash
 yarn workspace @imtbl/checkout-sdk start
 ```

-Or you can navigate to the `packages/checkout/sdk` directory by running the following commands from the root of the repo:
+Or you can navigate to the `/packages/checkout/sdk` directory by running the following commands from the root of the repo:

 ```bash
 cd packages/checkout/sdk